kturgut/reactive-kitchen-order-delivery/README.md

 # Components
 # Component Overview
-1. Coordinator is the main controller, its main function is to initialize the system and monitor health.
+1. *Coordinator* is the main controller, its main function is to initialize the system and monitor health.
 All other actors are supervised by Controller.
 Currently it is working with DefaultSupervision Strategy.
-1. Customer.
-Simulates customers sending orders.
+1. *Customer* simulates customers sending orders.
 Currently, reads from a file and sends as a stream.
 It is possible to turn this into an ongoing stream.
-1. OrderProcessor routes orders to Kitchens.
+1. *OrderProcessor* routes orders to Kitchens.
-1. OrderMonitor is the only persistent actor in the System.
+1. *OrderMonitor* is the only persistent actor in the System.
 It maintains of all LifeCycle events for all orders.
 Eventually it can act as 'Service Bus' which the other actors can subscribe to life-cycle events.
-1. Kitchen prepares the orders and hands them off to ShelfManager for Storage.
+1. *Kitchen* prepares the orders and hands them off to ShelfManager for Storage.
 It also notifies Dispatcher expecting an assigned Courier for Delivery.
-1. Courier delivers the orders routed by Dispatcher.
+1. *Courier* delivers the orders routed by Dispatcher.
 Courier notifies its state to Dispatcher to ensure that Courier does not get assigned for additional orders while on delivery
-1. ShelfManager manages Storage till packaged products get delivered to customers by Couriers.
+1. *ShelfManager* manages Storage till packaged products get delivered to customers by Couriers.
 It maintains a cache of active courier assignments to packagedProducts.
 ![Components](images/ComponentDiagram.png)

 ## Main Flows
+Main Flows in the System are
+1. Initialization, Service Discovery and Heart Beat monitoring (not documented here)
+1. OrderComplete - Successfull Delivery
+1. DiscardOrder
+    1. Reason: CourierNotAvailable
+    1. Reason: ShelfLifeExpiration or ShelfCapacityExceeded

-### Successful Delivery
+### OrderComplete - Successful Delivery
 * Customer sends Orders to OrderProcessor
 * Orders are sent to Kitchen.
 * Kitchen prepares a "packaged product" for the order and passes it to ShelfManager for storage till pickup.
   * Kitchen simultaneously notifies Dispatcher for upcoming delivery assignment
+* Kitchen always monitors the availability of Shelf space as well as Couriers from Dispatcher.
+If any one of these goes below desired levels, Kitchen temporarily goes into a suspended state (100mls, configurable).
+After timer expires it checks if the conditions of availability improved, and if so it resumes the operation or goes back into another suspension.
 * Dispatcher assigns a Courier for incoming packaged product delivery request and routes it to one of its Couriers for pickup and delivery, using RoundRobin logic among its available Couriers
 * Courier upon receiving request for delivery